A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Formulation, notations, and assumptions

 In the aforementioned applications, well-understood existing resources, reliable structures (well-established street and road networks, warehouses, and machines which are not going to change), and logical components of the formulation are translated into a certain coefficient matrix.
-The data in the objective function and the RHS vector are usually estimated by statistical techniques by the DM, or affected by uncertain elements such as institutional, social, or economical market conditions.
+The data in the objective function and the RHS vector are usually estimated by statistical techniques by the DM, or affected by uncertain elements such as institutional, social, or economic market conditions.
 Therefore, determining these coefficients with precision is often difficult or practically impossible.
-Hence, considering uncertainty in the objective function and the RHS vector seems to be very applicable, and motivates us to consider such formulation in LP problems separately.} \item{In our approach, we need the uncertainty sets for probabilistic analysis.
-Uncertainty in the RHS and the objective value is easier to handle mathematically.} \end{enumerate}
+Hence, considering uncertainty in the objective function and the RHS vector seems to be very applicable, and motivates us to consider such formulation in LP problems separately.} \item Uncertainty when restricted to the RHS and the objective function is easier to handle mathematically, in probabilistic analyses as well as in sensitivity analyses. \end{enumerate} As explained above, we represent the objective function as a constraint $\langle c,x \rangle \geq v$, where $v$ is a lower bound specified by the information from the DM.
+For example, if the DM decides that the objective value must not be below a certain amount, we can put $v$ equal to that value.
+Therefore, as the input for our approach, we need the nominal values of $A$ and $c$ that we denote by $A^{(0)}$ and $c^{(0)}$, largest realizable values of $b_i$s collected in $b^{(0)}$, and a lower bound $v$ on the objective value.
+In this paper, we prefer to work only with the slack variables.
+For any feasible point $x$, we define the slack variables $\bar s=b^{(0)}-A^{(0)}x$ and $s_0=-v+\langle c^{(0)},x \rangle$.
+The following LP program extracted from \eqref{classicp} is the framework of our algorithms:

-By the above explanation, for the rest of this paper, we assume that the uncertainty in $A$ has already been pushed into $b$; thus we may fix the coefficient matrix $A$.
-It is clear that changing each entry of $A$ could change the geometry of the feasible region.
-On the other hand, neither we nor the DM know how each coefficient may affect the optimal solution before starting to solve the problem.
-Therefore, to fix matrix $A$, we rely on the nominal values (expected values) of the coefficients estimated by a method agreed by the DM.
-An uncertain linear programming problem with deterministic coefficient matrix $A\in{\mathbb R}^{m\times n}$, is of the form:

-where $\tilde{c}\in\mathcal C$ and $\tilde{b}\in\mathcal B$ are an $n$-vector and an $m$-vector respectively, whose entries are subject to uncertainty. $\mathcal C$ and $\mathcal B$ are called \emph{uncertainty sets}.
-In this paper, we deal with problem \eqref{mainp} and suppose that the data uncertainty affects only the elements of the vectors $\tilde{b}$ and $\tilde{c}$.
-In our probabilistic analysis, we assume entries of $\tilde{c}$ and $\tilde{b}$ are random variables with unknown distributions, as it is impractical to assume that the exact distribution is explicitly known.
-By classical view of robust optimization, \emph{classical robust counterpart} of problem \eqref{mainp} is defined in \eqref{classicp} with a certain $A$.
-Feasible/Optimal solutions of problem \eqref{classicp} are called \emph{classical robust feasible/classical robust optimal solutions} of problem \eqref{mainp} \cite{robust-book}.

-Let $c^{(0)}$ and $b^{(0)}$ be the expected value of $c$ and $b$, respectively.
-The following LP program is the framework of our algorithms: